 While this has touched on the beginning of a story so far, it’s not a good idea to dump clumps of information elsewhere within the story either.

-Children, even adults, have short attention spans.
+Children, as well as adults, have short attention spans, and they’re getting shorter every year.
 Being told what went on is boring for the reader.
 She wants to see or hear what’s going on through action and dialogue.
-Information or backstory must be weaved into the story here and there.
+Information or backstory must be woven into the story here and there.

 For example, going back to Billy and Joe.
-Instead of telling the reader flat out in the beginning of the story why they’re not friends, bring it in through dialogue.
+Instead of telling the readers flat out in the beginning of the story why they’re not friends, allow them to learn about it through dialogue.

 It was the first day of the new school year.
 Joe walked past Billy in the yard without looking at him or saying a word.